onedata/oneclient/README.md

 # To build debug version
 mkdir debug && cd debug
-cmake -GNinja -DCMAKE_BUILD_TYPE=Release -DCODE_COVERAGE=ON -DWITH_CEPH=ON -DWITH_SWIFT=ON -DWITH_S3=ON -DWITH_GLUSTERFS=ON -DWITH_WEBDAV=ON -DWITH_ONEDATAFS=ON ..
+cmake -GNinja -DCMAKE_BUILD_TYPE=Release -DCODE_COVERAGE=ON -DWITH_CEPH=ON -DWITH_SWIFT=ON -DWITH_S3=ON -DWITH_GLUSTERFS=ON -DWITH_WEBDAV=ON -DWITH_XROOTD=ON -DWITH_ONEDATAFS=ON ..
 cd ..
 cmake --build release
 ```

-*oneclient* by default compiles with built-in support for Ceph, S3, OpenStack SWIFT, GlusterFS and WebDAV.
+*oneclient* by default compiles with built-in support for Ceph, S3, OpenStack SWIFT, GlusterFS, WebDAV and XRootD.
 These drivers can be disabled during compilation by providing the following flags:

 * WITH_CEPH=OFF - disables Ceph support
 * WITH_S3=OFF - disables S3 support
 * WITH_SWIFT=OFF - disables Swift support
 * WITH_GLUSTERFS=OFF - disables GlusterFS support
 * WITH_WEBDAV=OFF - disables WebDAV support
+* WITH_XROOTD=OFF - disables XRootD support

 The compiled binary `oneclient` will be created on path `release/oneclient`.